 The plant was originally constructed and operated by Duquesne Light in an emergency planning zone of Pennsylvania, Ohio and West Virginia.
 The Emergency preparedness (EP) programme in Pennsylvania includes on-site emergency response readiness and coordination with local emergency response organisations and off-site states.

 Duquesne Light was taken over by FirstEnergy in 1999.
 Since then, FirstEnergy has invested $500m to upgrade the plant in order to ensure safe and continued operations.
 FirstEnergy began upgrading the plant in 2000 under the Full Potential Programme (FPP), which was executed in phases over a period of eight years.
 The FPP mainly focused on engineering, economic and safety initiatives to upgrade the plant’s systems and procedures.

 Beaver Valley Nuclear Power Plant

-> On 17 April 2009, production capacity of Unit 1 was down by 14%.
+On 17 April 2009, the production capacity of Unit 1 was down by 14%.
 It was operating at 92% capacity on 16 April 2009 and was shut down for a month-long refuelling and maintenance outage on 20 April 2009.
 Unit 2 was also shut down on 12 October 2009 for the same purpose.
 It began producing electricity at 22% capacity on 27 November 2009.

-> The reactor in the PWR generates heat, which is carried to the steam generator through primary coolant loop.
+The reactor in the PWR generates heat, which is carried to the steam generator through the primary coolant loop.
 Steam in the steam-line is directed towards the turbine, which turns the generator to produce electricity.
-Steam turns into vapour in the secondary loop placed inside the steam generator.
+The steam turns into vapour in the secondary loop placed inside the steam generator.
 The unused steam is cooled in the condenser where it is turned into water, which is pumped back to the steam generator through an array of pumps.

-> The fuel assemblies in the reactor are cooled by the force-circulated water.
+The fuel assemblies in the reactor are cooled by the force-circulated water.
 Emergency cooling water is supplied by the pumps powered through the use of diesel generators.